- About Us

 I joined the department after about six years in print and multimedia journalism.

 I've worked for several media outlets, but my most interesting assignment was as the night police reporter at The News & Observer in Raleigh, North Carolina.
-There I started to appreciate how the introduction of a camera to a crime scene or crowd affected the behavior of the victim's family, police officers and bystanders.
-My general research interest is in the transition from film to digital technology and the mass availability of digital cameras.
-More specifically, I'm interested in soldiers' own images from the wars in Iraq and Afghanistan, compared to Army public affairs photography and traditional photojournalism.
-While a Cornell undergraduate I studied Arabic in Jordan and Morocco, and I'm also interested in the visual representation of U.S. cultures in Arab pop media.
+There I started to appreciate how the introduction of cameras and media workers to a crime scene or crowd affected the behavior of the victim's family, police officers and bystanders.
+My general research interest is in the relationships between journalists, state and society, and how journalists imagine their audiences.
+More specifically, I study responses to censorship at online media outlets in Jordan.
+While a Cornell undergraduate I studied Arabic in Jordan and Morocco.
+I'm also a photographer, and am interested in changes in photographic practice related to the transition from film to digital technology.

 My research interests include new media, museums and cultural representation, cognition, virtuality, space and landscape, cybercultures, and visual and material culture.
 Prior to coming to Temple, I earned a B.A. from the University of Virginia in archaeology and Middle Eastern studies and an M.A. from Columbia University in museum anthropology.